Holiday Times for Washington DC

 Jewish Jeopardy

 Join us for the festival of Shavuot!
-Hear the 10 commandments, enjoy a delicious dairy buffet and compete in our famous Jewish Jeopardy!
+Hear the 10 commandments, enjoy a delicious dessert buffet and compete in our famous Jewish Jeopardy!

 RSVP (complimentary) required below.